il-nietos/twitter-sentiment-docker-pipeline/README.md

 ```
 3. Credentials:

 3.a.
-Add your Twitter credentials into a config.py file located in the tweet_collector folder (See twitter API instructions: https://developer.twitter.com/en/docs/twitter-api)
+Add your Twitter credentials into a config.py file located in the tweet_collector folder (See [twitter API instructions](https://developer.twitter.com/en/docs/twitter-api)

 3.b.
-Add your Slack credentials to config.py file located in slack_bot folder (see Slack webhook instructions: https://api.slack.com/incoming-webhooks)
+Add your Slack credentials to config.py file located in slack_bot folder (see [Slack webhook instructions](https://api.slack.com/incoming-webhooks)

 4. To start running the docker compose and begin streaming tweets:
 ```